John W. Sutherland: Contributions

-John W. Sutherland was a pioneer in the field of environmental sustainability in manufacturing that seeks to address the root cause of environmental challenges rather than managing the symptoms.
-Sutherland’s research goal is decreasing environmental impacts while enhancing economic competitiveness.
+John W. Sutherland is a pioneer in the field of environmental sustainability in manufacturing that seeks to address the root cause of environmental challenges rather than managing the symptoms.
+Sutherland's research goal is decreasing environmental impacts while enhancing economic competitiveness.
 In 1993, Professor Sutherland and Professor Walter W. Olson created the term of "Demanufacturing", which was proposed to be used in all industries as a means reduce the environmental footprint while preserving economic viability of the processes involved.
 His current research areas include smart/sustainable manufacturing, circular materials economy (including recycling and remanufacturing), sustainability of bioenergy systems, green manufacturing planning, sustainability impacts, and social sustainability of manufacturing.